23 Lieut. William Hay

 What motivated William or the circumstances connected to William’s transfer is not recorded, however he remained in the Artillery until the end of the war.
 His own letter in 1934 also noted that he was later 2nd Lieut. with the 53rd and 113th Battalions.

-In October 1918, William taking his leave entitled to 1914 enlistments, embarked for Sydney Australia, via America on the “Ventura” arriving in Sydney on Christmas Eve 1918.
+In October 1918, William taking his leave, which was entitled to 1914 enlistments, embarked for Sydney Australia, via America on the “Ventura” arriving in Sydney on Christmas Eve 1918.

 Shortly after his return William was engaged to Kathleen Alice Dalrymple Hay, the daughter of Richard Tycho Dalrymple Hay the first appointed Commissioner of Forests in New South Wales.
 They married on the 3rd December 1919.